Senior Lecturer in Mechanical Engineering & Design

 Coursework is used to assess specific learning outcomes and offer the opportunity for you to develop transferable skills in terms of research, communication skills, problem solving, oral presentation skills, group activities and time management.

-This engineering course will enable you to enter careers in a diverse range of engineering sectors, including:
+This engineering degree will enable you to enter careers in a diverse range of engineering sectors, including:

 If you graduate with a 2:2 or higher, you will be eligible to apply for an additional year and gain an Advanced Design and Manufacturing MSc.